-Arborman Tree Solutions has assessed two trees in the rear section of 42-46 Unley Road, Unley.
+Arborman Tree Solutions has assessed the identified trees in the survey area at 105 Gibson Street, Bowden and adjacent properties.
 The assessment has identified the potential impacts to the trees from the proposed development and supporting infrastructure and recommended mitigation strategies where appropriate.
-The proposal involves demolition of the existing rear building and carpark and the construction, expansion of a new carpark area, including associated infrastructure.
+The proposal involves the demolition of the existing dwellings and the construction of new apartments, town houses, car parking and associated infrastructure.
 This assessment provides recommendations in accordance with Australian Standard AS4970-2009 Protection of trees on development sites (AS4970-2009).